Texas Accessibility Standards

 The survey is the measurement of the boundaries of a parcel of land.
 Surveys indicate distances, angles, and usually topography.

 Treated Lumber is lumber treated with a chemical pesticide to reduce damage from insects or wood rot.

 Tred is the horizontal component of stairs between the stair risers.

 Two Hour Wall or Door refers to a fire resistant wall or door that would take at least two hours for a fire to burn through.

 Vapor Barrier is a moisture retarding material such as heavy, treated paper or plastic that prevents the transfer of moisture.

-Vent is usually a pipe that permits gases or air to be released from a building.
+The vent is usually a pipe that permits gases or air to be released from a building.

 Water Table is the depth from the ground surface, at which underground water is found.